Blink patterns in Formula car driving

 October 26, 2023

-How does eyeblink behaviour affect real-world driving performance?
+How does eyeblink timing affect driving performance?

-However, while previous research has examined the relationship between eyeblink behaviour and cognitive states during simulated driving, studies on eyeblink behaviour during real-world driving scenarios remain limited.
+While previous eye tracking research studied the relationship between blink behaviour and cognitive states during simulated driving.
+Studies on blink behaviour during real-world driving scenarios are limited.

 Examining eyeblink behaviour in real-world Formula car driving

 Figure 1.
 A) The eye-tracking cameras were installed inside the helmet.
-B) Video images from Pupil Core and car telemetry data were used to calculate the eyeblink distance from the start/finish line which was then normalised to the maximum travelled distance in the lap.
+B) Video images from Pupil Core and car telemetry data were used to calculate the blink distance from the start/finish line which was then normalised to the maximum travelled distance in the lap.

 How did the authors use this metric?